HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk2.md

 In bandits, $q_*(a)$ was the value function, as a single action yielded a reward, and then state reset to an initial starting position.

-In MDPs the value of an action is $q_*(a, s)$ as the values of actions vary based upon the context of the state in which they are taken.
+In MDPs the value of an action is $q_*(a, s)$ denoting that the values of actions depend also upon the context of the state in which they are taken.

-The value of a particular state is denoted $v_*(s)$, the total cumulative (possibly discounted) reward of that state, given optimal actions.
+The value of a particular state is denoted $v_*(s)$, the total cumulative (possibly discounted) reward of that state, *given optimal actions*.

 ### 3.1 Agent-Environment interface